meilisearch/documentation/learn/configuration/instance_options.md

 Meilisearch accepts a configuration file in the `.toml` format as an alternative to command-line options and environment variables.
 Configuration files can be easily shared and versioned, and allow you to define multiple options.

-**Environment variables can overwrite the configuration file, and command-line options can overwrite environment variables.**
+**If used simultaneously, environment variables can overwrite the configuration file, and command-line options can overwrite environment variables.**

 You can download the configuration file using the following command:

 <CodeSamples id="instance_options_config_file_download_1" />

+This default configuration file is divided into sections separated by comments.
+Each key has a brief description followed by a link to the relevant section of the documentation.
+Some keys are commented out as they are not required when launching Meilisearch, for example, `import_snapshot`, or because the value provided in the file is not the default value like `max_indexing_memory`.

-Once downloaded, Meilisearch will use it as the default configuration file.
+By default, Meilisearch will use the file `./config.toml` in the working directory as the default configuration file.
 You will see it when you launch Meilisearch:

 ```
 888b     d888          d8b 888 d8b                                            888